William-Box-Champlain/Awesome-GameDev-Resources-Fall23/courses/artificialintelligence/readings/spatial-quantization.md

 ## Hexagonal Grid

-Hexagonal grid is an extension of a square grid, but the cells are hexagons.
+Hexagonal Grid is an extension of a square Grid, but the cells are hexagons.
 It feels nicer to human eyes because we have more equally distant neighbors.
 If used as subtract for pathfinding, it can be more efficient because the path can be more straight.

 It can be implemented as single dimension array, but you need to be careful with shift that happens in different odd or even indexes.
 You can use the following formula to calculate the index of the cell.
 In this world quantization can be in 4 conformations, depending on the rotation of the hexagon and the alignment of the first cell.